 Tips on revising:

-1. You have around a month to write the essay.
+1. You have at least one month to write the essay.
 Always try to give an honest and coherent view instead of quoting here and there from lecture notes or books.
 Also check the link TIPS ON WRITING ESSSAY about writing college essay and grading information.
 Late submission and plagiarism are things you should always avoid.

 2. The presentation topic is something you choose to do and so should not pose a problem for you.
 Note that oral presentation is different from writing: fluency and engaging the audience are the two most important aspects.
 Arguably, it is quite impossible to say that the presenter plagiarizes unless she just reads out other's work.
 There are so many philosophers worthy of your attention.
 Try to choose one whom you know fairly well and is related to other courses.
 We don't restrict your choice to Western philosophers.
 So, you can pick Mencius or Confucius if your knowledge of Chinese philosophy is good enough.
 Here is a short list of philosophers picked by previous students: Aristotle, Plato, Schopenhauer, Hegel, Buddha, Marx, Descartes, Berkeley, Hume, Kant, Locke, Spinoza, Leibniz, Russell, Wittgenstein.
 Please note that the presentation must be in English even though you have picked a Chinese philosopher.

 3. Although you are given pptx and many learning links, the key to really learning philosophy is to read the original work: please make sure that you (try to) read the 10 essays/excerpts for the whole course.
+(Nowadays, AI can help you to understand difficult texts in many different ways.)
 Although you might have been conditioned to get summary (including textbook and Wikipedia) to prepare for DSE, such a method will defeat the whole purpose of studying philosophy.
 What and how the philosophers writes matter, not her views in summary.
 If you disagree, ask whether you would have really enjoyed and appreciated the Marvel movies if you only read the plots on the Wikipedia.
 Remember that if someone finds philosophy useless and time-consuming, she can always avoid it for the rest of her life.

 Tutorial Schedule: